catholic deep thoughts

 Turns out, there IS an official pilgrimage at the missions: El Camino de San Antonio Missions

 PS I would love to share pictures with you, but the blog has stopped letting me put up images.
 I have to update one of these days and hopefully that will fix it.
 However, I can put pics in my monthly newsletter, so let’s make a deal, you sign up (see Email List above) and I’ll put some pilgrimage pics in the May email!
+[May email has now gone out, if you missed it, it will be sent at special request.]
 Speaking of images, here is what I saw at Mission Concepcion, which also happens to be the above-mentioned Pilgrimage Center…

 PAINTING OF OUR LORD UPON AN ECLIPSE